hoopla/hoopla_salesforce/README.md

 hoopla_salesforce
 =================

-A nitfy bundle of dev and deployment tools for working on the (Sales)force.com platform.
+A nifty bundle of dev and deployment tools for working on the (Sales)force.com platform.

 Features
 ========